 After you have been arrested under California Vehicle Code 23152(a)VC, the officer will get down to business collecting evidence to prove that you were actually drunk.
-You will be asked to submit to field sobriety tests and the chemical tests described above in the section titled “How California DUI is Defined and Measured.”
+You will be asked to submit to field sobriety tests and the chemical tests described earlier in the section titled “DUI Field Sobriety Tests in Los Angeles.”
 The purpose of the chemical tests is simply to determine your blood alcohol level through scientific means.
 This testing is authorized under California Vehicle Code 23152(b)VC.
 If one of these tests results in a BAC of .08% or higher, you will be charged with a second DUI offense.
 At this point the officer will seize your license and issue an “Order of Suspension.”
 The “Order” issued by the officer is a legal document that begins the process of denying you the right to drive.
-You will also receive from the officer a temporary driving permit, and he or she will explain the Administrative Per Se procedure by which you can argue why your license should not be suspended.
-This is your opportunity to show that the suspension is unjust.
-The particulars of this procedure, including the DMV hearing, have been discussed above in the section on “Important First Steps to Take after a DUI Arrest.”
-Following the hearing, you may be able to get a restricted driver’s license by enrolling in an approved DUI Offenders program which, for a first time DUI, lasts three months.
-You will also have to provide an SR-22 form and pay a $125 fee at the DMV office.
+You will also receive from the officer a temporary driving permit, and he or she will explain the Administrative Per Se hearing process by which you can argue why your license should not be suspended.
+This hearing, also called the DMV hearing, is your opportunity to show that the suspension is unjust.
+The particulars of this process, including the hearing, have been discussed briefly above in the section on “Important First Steps to Take after a DUI Arrest.”
+Following the hearing, you may be able to get a restricted driver’s license by enrolling in an approved DUI offenders program which, for a first time DUI, lasts three months.
+You will also have to provide your SR-22 form and pay a $125 fee at the DMV office.
 The restricted license will allow you to drive to and from work or school and to treatment programs.

 Let’s take a step back for a moment to explain more about the chemical tests.
 You do have the right to refuse to take the breath, blood and urine tests, but doing so may not be wise.
 When you got your driver’s license, you agreed implicitly to be tested if you are stopped for drunk driving.
 However, there are legitimate reasons for some people to refuse to take tests when arrested for DUI.
 Because the laws regarding the consequences of test refusal are complicated, Hurwitz Law Group will guide you through the process.
 Our attorneys understand the nuances of the DUI laws and have experience preparing cases in which clients have refused to be tested.